 Most hypothalamus disorders are treatable, but the treatment depends on the cause and your signs and symptoms.

 - Hormone medication for hormone problems such as hypothyroidism

 - Appetite suppressing medications for overeating problems

 - Dietary plans

-If you have other health problems, like an eating disorder, high stress, or behavioral problems, your doctor might suggest therapy for your mental health or lifestyle counselling for stress and fitness.
+If you have other health problems, such as an eating disorder, high stress, or behavioral problems, your doctor might suggest therapy for your mental health or lifestyle counseling for stress and fitness.

 - Heart problems

 - Infertility or trouble getting and keeping an erection